barryclark/jekyll-now/_posts/2020-10-07-cloud-native-london-october-2020.md

 published: false
 ---

-See three great speakers from American Express, Pendo, and Containous at the September Cloud Native London virtual meetup, from 6:30pm BST on Zoom and YouTube!
+Tonight, Cloud Native London welcomes three speakers from American Express, Pendo, and Containous for our October virtual meetup, from 6:30pm BST on Zoom and YouTube.

-[Join us on Zoom](https://zoom.us/my/cherylhung) using the password: 'cheryl' or catch the Youtube livestream.
+[Join us on Zoom](https://zoom.us/my/cherylhung) using the password: 'cheryl' or watch via the Youtube livestream.

 ### Our agenda for 7th October 2020 is (times in BST):